 Afterwards, we got back in the car and drove away from the occupied area, away from the woman who occupied the house and back across the checkpoint, back onto a well manicured, wide-paved road of Greek Cyprus.

 On one awful day in 1974, a handful of men from various countries separated the people of Cyprus, drew a line between their two religions . . . but they are all Cypriots many of whom simply yearn to go home.

-Among the Zinnias, Your Own Kind and The Nifi are available with this link.
+The Nifi, Your Own Kind and Among the Zinnias are available with this link.
 And they're free if you have Kindle Unlimited.
-I hope you'll give one of them a try!
+I hope you will give one of them a try!